python/python-docs-pl/README.en.md

 [*Przeczytaj to w języku polskim*](README.md)

 > [!IMPORTANT]
-> Please temporarily refrain from translating on the Transifex platform, the changes made may be lost.
+> Please temporarily refrain from translating on the Transifex platform, the changes made will most probably be lost.
 > [More information.](https://discuss.python.org/t/transifex-translations-are-currently-broken)

 **I found a mistake, what do I do?**